Get,

 1. Avoid Spicy Food

-If you intend to have sex, reduce the amount of hot sauce you use.
+If you intend to have sex, reduce the amount of spice you consume.
 Spicy foods, such as curry and peppers, can cause acid reflux symptoms such as heartburn and a burning sensation in the throat, making it difficult to relax.
-Rich, heavy foods high in fat like fried chicken, citrus fruits, carbonated drinks and caffeinated beverages can all cause heartburn because they are more difficult for your body to digest.
+Rich, heavy foods high in fat, like fried chicken, carbonated drinks and caffeinated beverages, can all cause heartburn because they are more difficult for your body to digest.
 So, take it easy on your stomach.
 Bananas, oatmeal, apples and graham crackers are less likely to cause heartburn.

 2. Avoid Drinking Too Much

-While a beer or two may get you in the mood, men should avoid drinking too much before sex.
-Alcohol is a known risk factor for erectile dysfunction (ED), a condition that makes it difficult to obtain or maintain a strong enough erection to perform the deed.
+Alcohol is a known risk factor for Erectile Dysfunction (ED), a condition that makes it difficult to obtain or maintain a strong enough erection to perform the deed.
 Though a few alcohol-related incidents do not necessarily indicate that you have ED, frequent heavy boozing can lead to long-term problems.
+Remember there is no safe level of drinking alcoholl[1],and it should be avoided in the best interest of your health.

 3. Don’t Shave Right Before

-Is shaving your preferred method of grooming your lady parts?
-No problem, but you should plan ahead of time.
 Shaving makes the skin around your genitals more fragile, sensitive and prone to irritation from sex friction.
 Reduce your risk by shaving the day before you’re going to be intimate.
+Hair removal is a personal choice.
+It’s absolutely alright if you do not prefer to shave or wax your intimate areas.

 Things You Should Avoid After Having Sex